MF 241 : A primer on paperback dimensions and cover art

 Today, we’re going to take a look at both.

 As you’re working on your manuscript, you should start thinking about the format.
 Ebooks are now one of the most common formats as they are hugely popular for readers and generally, a little easier to publish for authors.
 I recommend that in addition to an ebook version, you should also release a paperback.
 A paperback will require a little more effort and time but it’s worth it.
-I can tell you from our experience with Making Fake Star Trek, we’ve had a near equal number of paperbacks as ebooks sales.
+I can tell you from my experience, I’ve had a near equal number of paperbacks as ebooks sales.

 If you decide to release a paperback, you’ll want to decide on a size.
-For Making Fake Star Trek, we chose 6″ x 9″, which is the most popular and common size for most paperback books.
+6″ x 9″ is the most popular and common size for most paperback books.
 You’ll want to take a look at books on your shelves or in stores and get an idea of what size you want to release yours in.